JaqiKal/task-master/README.md

 #### `update_task()`

 Enables modifications to existing tasks, including updates to task descriptions, priorities, due dates, and statuses.
-The function includes error handling strategies to manage invalid inputs or issues when updating the Google Sheet.
+The function includes error-handling strategies to manage invalid inputs or issues when updating the Google Sheet.

 #### `delete_tasks()`